adriangryseska/adriangryseska.github.io/README.md

 # Adrian Gryseska
 Just wait for other projects.
 The projects I complete can be the result of training in making websites and so on.

-### Catatan
+### Note
-Saya merupakan pemula yang baru bergabung beberapa waktu lalu dalam rangka membuat website.
+I am a beginner who just joined some time ago in order to create a website.

-### Skill
+### Skills
-Saya sedikit memahami cara membuat website menggunakan html, css.
-Untuk lanjutannya berupa javascript, saya pribadi masih sangat dasar dalam penggunaannya.

-## Project yang telah diselesaikan
+I understand a little how to make a website using html, css.
+For the continuation in the form of javascript, I personally am still very basic in its use.

+## Completed project
 #### KDA Calculator<br>
-Tools yang membantu dalam menghitung target KDA
-Link : <a link href="adriangryseska.github.io">adriangryseska.github.io/kda-calculator</a>
+A tool that helps calculate your progress to increase KDA Link : <a link href="adriangryseska.github.io">adriangryseska.github.io/kda-calculator</a>